kkottikas/docker-insync/README.md

 | `INSYNC_DOWNLOAD`  | Primary How to download files `LINK` (.gdoc), `MS_OFFICE` (.docx), `OPEN_DOCUMENT` (.odt)    | |
 | `INSYNC_CLOUD_PROVIDER`  | Primary Your cloud provider Google Drive (gd) / OneDrive (od) / Dropbox (dx).
 Note: only (gd) is tested but the rest should also work.        |   |

-Authorization Code provided by Google can be claimed [here](https://www.insynchq.com/auth).
-A license shall be bought from  [insync](https://insynchq.org) before the acquisition of the authorization code.
+Authorization Code provided by Google can be claimed [here](https://www.insynchq.com/auth?cloud=gd).
+A license shall be bought from  [insync](https://insynchq.com) before the acquisition of the authorization code.

+Authorization Code provided by OneDrive can be claimed [here](https://www.insynchq.com/auth?cloud=od).

 ### Networking